michalis0/Business-Intelligence-and-Analytics/week4 - Visualization/README.md

 ## Lab Structure
-1. As usual, we will first take a look at this week's [Walkthrough](lien) to get familiar with data visualization.
+As usual, we will first take a look at this week's [Walkthrough](lien) to get familiar with data visualization and you'll complete exercise in groups during the lab session
-2. In groups, you will complete [Exercise 1](link)

 ## (At home)
 Complete the tasks from here: